-The usual Old English word for this was swiþra, literally "stronger."
+The usual Old English word for the opposite of left was swiþra, literally "stronger."
 "The history of words for 'right' and 'left' shows that they were used primarily with reference to the hands" [Buck].
 Similar sense evolution in Dutch recht, German recht "right (not left)," from Old High German reht, which meant only "straight, just."
 Compare Latin rectus "straight; right," also from the same PIE root.

-The political sense of "conservative" is first recorded 1794 (adj.), 1825 (n.), a translation of French Droit "the Right, Conservative Party" in the French National Assembly (1789; see left (adj.)).
+The political sense of "conservative" is recorded by 1794 (adj.), 1825 (n.), a translation of French Droit "the Right, Conservative Party" in the French National Assembly (1789; see left (adj.)).